- always under construction -

 The squared baseband signal is then passed through a DFT (discrete fourier transform, possibly an FFT = Fast Fourier Transform).
 To avoid locking on false signals, the amplitudes in the complex frequency bins (at the two "expected" baseband frequencies) are compared with their neighbours, and the phases in the complex bins are compared with the previous DFT (in reality, this step is a bit more complicated because the signals are not perfectly centered in their FFT bins.. some phase angle fiddling is required for this reason).

 Compared to a continuous wave signal, the MSK carrier phase detection requires a larger SNR (go figure..) because the observed signal bandwidth (or, the equivalent receiver bandwidth) is larger.
 For comparison, measuring the carrier phase of DHO38 requires approximately a 300 (!)
 Hz filter bandwidth.
-For phase coherent time signal transmittes like DCF77, the observed bandwidth may be less than a Hz.
+For phase coherent time signal transmitters like DCF77, the observed bandwidth may be less than 1 Hz.